harvardnlp/harvardnlp.github.io/NamedTensor2.md

-The API for these objects is specified through their tuple dimensions.
+The API for these modules is specified through the shape of the tensors passed.
 For instance for "relu" we see that this keeps the size the same as the original.